threefoldtecharchive/rivine/research/stellar/stellar.md

 _Question is how a credit issuer that acts as an exchange for it's users can control/recuperate free floating real world assets like BTCor TFT that stay in control of the user._

 Fees are in XLM.
+## Stellar accounts

+Just creating a kepair and an address like is common blockchains is not sufficient to receive funds, a transfer will fail.
+An account has to be explicitely created and funded with at least 1 XLM.

 ## random thoughts

 Not completely decentralized,for example sending with kyc, requires knowledge and trust of the counterparty, also